-Each student should earn 75% attendance in the courses of the particular semester failing which he or she will not be permitted to sit for the End-Semester Examination.
-The student has to repeat the semester in the next year.
+Each student should earn 75% attendance in the courses of the particular semester failing which he or she will not be permitted to sit for the end-semester examination.

-8. Examinations:
+10. Examinations:

-The internal assessment for each course theory papers carries 25% marks and is based on two session tests and a variety of assessment tools such as seminar and assignment and that for practical examination carries 40% marks.
+The internal assessment for each course theory papers carries 25% marks and is based on two sessional tests and a variety of assessment tools such as seminar and assignment and that for practical examination carries 40% marks.
 The pattern of question paper will be decided by the respective department.
 The tests are compulsory.